Sharing a Pear Application

 for any customizations/specializations of the application is a reasonable convention.

-Stage will output a diff of changes - the first time will all be additions of course - and then it will output the application key.
+Stage will output a diff of changes - the first time will all be additions of course - and then it will output the application link.

 If the application is a desktop application there will also be a warmup step where the application is opened in the background and analyzed for initialization-to-loaded critical-path.
 This metadata is stored along with the application into an application-dedicated hypercore inside Pear.
 This helps the desktop application load faster.
 All state is local and by default only the original machine that stages an application can write to this application-dedicated hypercore.